Examples of what workflows can do

 The flow editor

 Click on a workflow to open the visual editor.
-The editor has:
+The editor has:- Canvas — Where you place and connect nodes

 - Inspector panel — Configure the selected node (right side, resizable)